Submission

 Determining if your paper or project has copyrighted materials

-Generally speaking, any material which was not created by you or your group may be under copyright.
-Some questions you should ask yourself to determine if your paper or project contains copyrighted materials are:
+In general, any material which was not created by you or your group may be under copyright.

 If your paper or project contains copyrighted materials